How to Cope When You're Feeling Weird or Off | JED

 Talk to a Counselor or Therapist

 You don’t need to have a mental health condition or diagnosed illness to talk to a professional.
-Everyone has negative emotions that should be dealt with and a therapist can often give helpful advice and strategies for when we don’t feel our best.
+Everyone has difficult emotions sometimes and a therapist can often help us to understand where those feelings are coming from and suggest strategies for when we don’t feel our best.

 Change Your Relationship to Your Triggers